Home Mafia Locations Map

 The location where mobster Robert DiBernardo was murdered

-In June 1986, Gambino member Robert DiBernardo was lured to a meeting at this building on Stillwell Avenue in Brooklyn and then murdered.
+In June 1986, members of the Gambino crime family murdered Robert DiBernardo at this building on Stillwell Avenue in Brooklyn.

 His body has never been found.